-Service Space projects are like pure versions of this.
-They’re very much interested in that, about carrying out their experiments without any focus on the bottom line.
+You could say that Service Space projects are experiments in this shift toward service.
+They’re very much interested in that, in carrying out their experiments without a focus on the bottom line.
 What will happen when one’s actions are guided by a kind of selfless service, something that’s actually generous?

-Vlad: I ask the question about the bottom line, because I see this transition happening from a more capitalist model, at least around here in the Bay Area, to being more gift economy, and of course it brings up concerns in those that don’t have complete faith in generosity or in this law that you speak of.
+I ask the question about the bottom line, because I see this transition happening from a more capitalist model, at least around here in the Bay Area, toward something more like a gift economy.
+Of course it brings up concerns in those who don’t have complete faith in generosity or in this law that you speak of.

-Richard: Yes.
-I think you have to verify it.
+Yes.
+You have to verify it.
 If someone gives something to me, and if it’s a real act of generosity, I know how I feel.
-I know my response is gratitude; it’s an immediate response.
+I know my response is gratitude.
+It’s an immediate response.
 And just as immediately an impulse arises of wanting give back somehow, to reciprocate.

-Karma Kitchen is verifiably functioning.
-The money comes in—although it may fail in the future.
-The core people in ServiceSpace, while they’re upbeat and full of hopefulness, they haven’t abandoned their critical judgment.
-They’re all very bright people who look very carefully at things.
-They're going to be realistic, but they’re also capable of making these unusual leaps and trying things out.
-That’s a big thing, actually trying something instead of just thinking about it.
+Karma Kitchen has been verifiably functioning for a few years now although it may not in the future.
+While the core people in ServiceSpace are upbeat and full of hopefulness, they haven’t abandoned their critical judgment.
+They're realistic, but they’re also capable of making these unusual leaps and trying things out.
+That’s a big thing, you know, trying something instead of just thinking about it.

 For me, it really comes down to having faith in something that’s very pure; ServiceSpace is very pure around their intentions.